Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Optimal control of pH ODE systems with feed-through

 \section{Optimal control of pH ODE systems with feed-through}

-Next, we analyze the ODE-constrained OCP \eqref{e:phDAE_OCPODE} with regard to algebraic properties, reachability aspects, and the turnpike phenomenon.
+Next, we analyze the ODE-constrained OCP \eqref{e:phDAE_OCPODE} with regard to reachability aspects and the turnpike phenomenon showing that optimal solutions stay close to the conservative subspace $\ker\hat W$ for the majority of the time.
 These properties will then be translated back to the corresponding properties of the original DAE-constrained OCP \eqref{e:phDAE_OCP} in Section~\ref{s:DAE2}.

 Throughout this section, we consider OCPs with dynamic constraints given by port-Hamilto\-ni\-an ODE systems with feed-through

 Moreover, $J,R,Q\in\R^{n\times n}$ and $D\in\R^{m\times m}$ are constant matrices satisfying